 Our experienced team of barristers has a proven track record in international personal injury work.
 Both Chambers UK and Legal 500 recognise our team as a leading travel law set.

-Members act in single-party and multi-party cases.
-Instructions span the full spectrum of severity, from fast-track to catastrophic.
+Our members regularly act in single-party and multi-party cases.
+Instructions span the full spectrum of severity, from fast-track to fatal and catastrophic matters.

-The team has acted in a very wide range of claims for individuals; everything from sub-standard hotel facilities to fatal aircraft crashes.
+The team has acted in a very wide range of claims for individuals, from sub-standard hotel facilities to fatal aircraft crashes.

-We have particular expertise in group actions, including outbreaks attributable to food poisoning and Cryptosporidiosis.
-Members have also acted in multi-party actions arising from road traffic accidents abroad, for example, coach collisions.
+We have significant expertise in group actions, including outbreaks attributable to food poisoning and Cryptosporidiosis.
+Members have also acted in multi-party actions arising from road traffic accidents abroad, including coach collisions.

 Another specialism is high-value cross-jurisdictional disputes between England and the Southern Hemisphere.
-Richard Royle, a door tenant in Chambers and leading barrister in New South Wales, is engaged alone or with others from Chambers in various overseas claims, including Australian-based torts heard in the English courts and vice versa.
+Richard Royle is a leading barrister in New South Wales and has acted alone or with others from Chambers in various overseas claims, including Australian-based torts heard in the English courts and vice versa.

-Rob Weir QC is responsible for the conflict of laws chapter in Kemp & Kemp.
+Rob Weir KC is responsible for the conflict of laws chapter in Kemp & Kemp.